Taking over from a founder-CEO: Why it goes wrong and how to get it right

 The power of ritual and ceremony

 The same is true for succession of source.
-It’s a natural moment to honour the deeply human rite of passage, when a creative endeavour passes from one person to another.
+It’s a natural moment to honour the rite of passage, when a creative endeavour passes from one person to another.
 To celebrate the loving transfer of something precious.
 It doesn’t have to be extravagant, just sincere and heartfelt.

 Family businesses — the natural masters of source